THE FINE PRINT

 APPOINTMENTS PAID FOR BY A PARTY OTHER THAN THE PATIENT: If you are requesting care as the guardian of a dependent adult, the same patient rights outlined above will apply.
 The physician/staff will keep the content of the patient’s visits confidential.
 This is an ethical principle of the practice and is also a legal requirement.

 APPOINTMENTS AND BUSINESS HOURS: For the fastest service, appointments can be booked by calling the office at (361) 703-5026.
-Appointment times are generally on Monday, Wednesday, and Thursday from 9-5 and Tuesday from 9-12.
+Appointment times are generally on Monday-Thursday from 9-5.
 These hours are subject to change without formal notice.

 EMERGENCY APPOINTMENTS: An emergency is determined to be such by Dr. Roberts and her staff.
 If there is an emergency the staff will do their absolute best to work the patient in.
 However, these appointments are generally made after hours.
 Because of this keep in mind this will likely cause a wait and we ask for your patience in this regard.

 ESTABLISHING A PATIENT PHYSICIAN RELATIONSHIP: Scheduling an appointment will not construe the formation of a doctor patient relationship until after you have been seen for your first appointment.
 Prior to the appointment, Dr. Roberts reserves the right to decline the formation of the doctor patient relationship.
 A refund will not be given to any person that was seen in the clinic.